 The Civic Season is where the past meets the present.

 We invite you to find the opportunities that make sense for your Civic Season.
-Plug into an online event to learn more about the history that informs understanding democracy, the environment, racial justice, and the other pressing issues of today.
+Attend an event to learn more about the history that informs understanding democracy, the environment, racial justice, and the other pressing issues of today.
 Visit your local history organization and spend some time learning and reflecting.
 Share your experiences with your local organization and with Made By Us.

 Let’s do this—together.